barton-willis/denest-radicals/README.md

 There is a great deal of literature with algorithms for denesting various classes of radicals, but this package uses a simple approach:

-1. find a polynomial equation with integer coefficients for the radical,
+1. find a polynomial equation with integer coefficients with one solution being the radical.

 2. solve the polynomial equation,